DEEP LEARNING AND ADVANCED AI - 2023/4

 Prerequisites / Co-requisites

-COM2028 Introduction to Artificial Intelligence; background in Linear algebra and probability will be helpful.
+COM2028 Introduction to Artificial Intelligence; background in Linear algebra, calculus, and probability.

 Module content